errack/metrobus/README.md

 python /bin/api_demo.py
 ```

-## EndPoint to get information :execute:
+## Execute we servie :earth_americas:

-_Get information of vehicle y id, <vehicle_d> it must be replacer by the param value
+_Get information of vehicle y id, <vehicle_d> it must be replacer by the param value_

 [link](localhost:5000/findMetrobus/vehicleId/<vehicle_id>)

-_Get information of all vehicles in to a mayoralty, <alcaldia> it must be replacer by the param value
+_Get information of all vehicles in to a mayoralty, <alcaldia> it must be replacer by the param value_

 [link](localhost:5000//findMetrobusByAlcaldia/alcaldia/<alcaldia>)